How to Select Columns by Index in R (With Examples)

 5 E 28

-Example 2: Select Columns in Index Range
+Example 2: Selecting Columns within an Index Range

-#select columns in positions 1 through 3
+# select columns in positions 1 through 3

 df[ , 1:3]